 Presentation: Patient with a relative who has a pathogenic BRCA variant

-If pathogenic variants in the BRCA1 or BRCA2 genes are identified in one of your patient’s first-degree relatives, your patient is at risk of having inherited a familial variant that predisposes them to certain cancers.
-Referral to clinical genetics services should be considered regardless of the patient’s gender.
+If pathogenic variants in the BRCA1 or BRCA2 genes are identified in one of your patient’s first-degree relatives, your patient is at risk of having inherited a cancer predisposition syndrome.
+Referral to clinical genomics services should be considered regardless of the patient’s gender.

 At a glance:

-- Hereditary cancer predisposition syndromes are caused by constitutional (germline) pathogenic variants within specific genes, such as BRCA1 and BRCA2.
+- Inherited cancer predisposition syndromes are caused by constitutional (germline) pathogenic variants within specific genes, such as BRCA1 and BRCA2.

 - Most cancer predisposition syndromes follow an autosomal dominant inheritance pattern.
 This means that first-degree relatives of an individual with an inherited BRCA1 or BRCA2 variant have a 50% chance of inheriting the familial variant, regardless of their gender.